- Find out about Huddersfield Town’s Disabled Supporters Club

 Town’s Disabled Club meet on the second Wednesday of each month at Birchencliffe Sports and Social Club.

 Throughout the season they welcome many guests to their meetings, and hold quizzes and games evenings too.

-During the 2021/22 season, they welcomed guests including Head Coach Carlos Corberán, CEO Dean Hoyle, Operations Director Ann Hough and Club Ambassadors Andy Booth and Michael Hefele.
+During the 2021/22 season, they welcomed guests including former Head Coach Carlos Corberán, CEO Dean Hoyle, Operations Director Ann Hough and Club Ambassadors Andy Booth and Michael Hefele.

 Membership is £10 per year.

 Dave Heatherill is Chair of Town’s Disabled Supporters Club, and he would not only welcome more members, but wants to raise awareness to the Town fanbase that they can join the group.

 “We are a social club for all ages of Town fans who are disabled in any way, but we are also open to all Town fans who want to come along to meet and talk about Town.

 “We have various events including horse racing, quizzes, bingo and games, and we have had guests along to the meetings as well.